MEET JAMIE

 A LIFE OF SERVICE

 Children in Kosovo expressed excitement about fixes to their war-damaged school.
 Repairing the roof, windows, and heating system enabled them to study without being cold.
-Access to running water and repairs to the sanitation system helped protect their health
+Access to running water and repairs to the sanitation system helped protect their health[/caption]

 She worked as an Engineer – conducting soil and water testing – and as an Environmental Analyst – writing Phase I and Phase II environmental reports – before starting her public service career in Bosnia and Kosovo.
 The war had just ended, and the International Rescue Committee (IRC) hired Jamie to manage the reconstruction of schools and hospitals.
 She designed water and sanitation systems, negotiated with contractors, coordinated with governmental and nonprofit agencies, and safely led her team of complete projects on schedule and under budget in politically tense conditions.

-When she wanted to return to the United State, the IRC asked Jamie to serve as Regional Director for their San Jose refugee resettlement office.
+When she wanted to return to the United States, the IRC asked Jamie to serve as Regional Director for their San Jose refugee resettlement office.
 Her responsibilities included strategic planning, relationship building, managing teams and finances, developing resources and programs, political engagement, and working with the media to help the community understand the refugee experience.
 Seeing the interest in newly arrived leaders in establishing their own nonprofits, Jamie developed a capacity building program to help form community-based organizations and facilitate access to the necessary resources.
 It was expanded to a statewide program, where she facilitated trainings for 50 refugee and immigrant community organizations and facilitated project collaborations between competing organizations.

 Her focus on organizational development and responsive government led Jamie to Sunnyvale, where she joined the city’s Organizational Effectiveness Team, helping to implement an outcomes-based management system.
 Using the Malcolm Baldridge organizational assessment model, her role was to conduct internal and external customer surveys, assist with employee recognition, and train new managers on process improvement.